Your Guide To Dolphins In Belize

 Spinner dolphins look very similar to bottlenose dolphins, but it’s undeniable how they got their name when you witness their acrobatic behaviour.
 Spinner dolphins can leap from the water and spin their bodies in the air up to seven rotations before they hit the water again.
 These dolphins are a delight to see leaping in Belizean waters.
 They do this for several reasons, including releasing themselves from parasites, impressing potential mates, showing dominance, and sometimes doing it just for fun.
 They can live up to twenty years, smaller compared to other species reaching at 7 ft/2m, averaging 181 lbs/82 kgs and they’re great creatures to keep your eye out for while diving in Belize.

-Interested in swimming with the dolphins in Belize?
+Come swim with the dolphins in Belize!

 Just 30 miles from Belize City, Belize Dive Haven is located in pristine Turneffe Atoll.
 Consisting of creeks, lagoons, mangrove islands and cays, the atoll is home to over 500 species of fish, 65 different species of stony corals as well as birds, turtles, manatees and dolphins.